Michal-Radomski/Game-World/README.md

    <img alt="homepage photo" src="./src/imagesREADME/UsersProlife.png">

-   - if you are the administrator you have access to the admin panel
+   - if you are the administrator you have access to the admin panel (this is demo, so emails are fake)

    <img alt="homepage photo" src="./src/imagesREADME/AdministratorPanel.png">